 At $119,900 CAD, the Eletre is not a vehicle for most buyers.
 It is a full-size electric SUV with hypercar DNA and a price tag to match.
 Two demo vehicles are arriving in Canada in late summer 2026, and the current dealer network of six locations is set to expand to approximately twelve.

-Here is what I find genuinely compelling about the Eletre's position: Lotus has brand equity that Geely did not have to build from scratch.
+What makes the Eletre's position interesting: Lotus has brand equity that Geely did not have to build from scratch.
 The name carries weight with performance enthusiasts.
-The Eletre's performance credentials — over 900 horsepower in top specification — are legitimate enough to justify the connection.
+The Eletre's performance credentials, over 900 horsepower in top specification, are legitimate enough to justify the connection.

 VIOFO A229 Pro 4K Dash Cam